 Lifestyle Quiz: the Art of Balanced Living

-Facebook Twitter LinkedIn Pinterest Lifestyle Tutorial: the Art of Balanced Living Introduction What is lifestyle?
-Lifestyle is the set of behaviours, habits and activities chosen by individuals that shape our daily lives.
+Lifestyle Quiz: the Art of Balanced Living Introduction What is lifestyle?
+Lifestyle is a set of behaviours, habits and activities chosen by the individual to shape their daily life.
 It includes our eating habits, physical activity, social relationships, work and leisure activities.
 Our lifestyle has a profound impact on our health, happiness and quality of life.
-The main areas of lifestyle 1. [...]
+The main areas of lifestyle 1.
+Everyday activities and habits [...]

 "